httpwg/http-extensions/draft-ietf-httpbis-binary-message.md

 case, the last two bytes -- corresponding to content and a trailer section -- can each be removed without altering the semantics of the message.

-The same message, encoded using an indefinite-length encoding, is shown in
+The same message, encoded using an indeterminate-length encoding, is shown in
 {{ex-bini-request}}.
 As the content of this message is empty, the difference in formats is negligible.